MoralisWeb3/Moralis-JS-SDK/CONTRIBUTING.md

 npm install # install all the node dependencies
 ```

+Make sure to have a ESlint and Prettier plugin installed to check for code-smells and auto-formatting.

 ### Building the SDK

 The Moralis JS SDK is built for three platforms: